MerjaKreivi/Hate-Speech-Classification-Experiments/Data-Analysis/README.md

 <li> for 'original' HS dataset
 <li> for 'balanced' HS Dataset
 <li> BoC and BoE analysis
+- bag of characters (BoC) analysis for full Merja's HS dataset
+- bag of emojis (BoE) analysis for full Merja's HS dataset

 ## INTRODUCTION

 The scripts were created and published by Merja Kreivi-Kauppinen, and are part of research work carried in University of Oulu in 2020-2023.
 The study is reported on (Master’s Thesis) research paper - Merja Kreivi-Kauppinen (2024) Hate Speech Detection of Dialectal, Granular and Urban Finnish.
 University of Oulu, Degree Programme in Computer Science and Engineering.
 Master’s Thesis.

+## DATA ANALYSIS

+Created datasets were evaluated by sample string length analysis and label categories distribution analysis.

+### BoC and BoE analysis
+<li> bag of characters (BoC) analysis for full Merja's HS dataset
+<li> bag of emojis (BoE) analysis for full Merja's HS dataset

+Created dataset was evaluated by BoC and BoE analysis.
+BoC and BoE analysis was done for 'raw' HS samples.
+Data samples were pre-processed with lowercasing transformation.
+Characters and special characters of ‘raw’ text samples were analysed by feature extraction count vectorizer of sklearn 'feature_extraction' library.
+Result shows all character features found in created dataset.
+BoC analysis revealed Bag-of-Emojis (BoE) presented in data.

 ## DATASET